daniel-garcia/go-patterns/README.md

-example of writing a closable object in go.
+Examples of common golang patterns.